Esri/arcgis-maps-sdk-java-samples/map/create-and-save-map/README.md

 ## How it works

-To create and save a map to your portal for use in an app:

-1. Create an `ArcGISMap` with a `Basemap` and operational layers
+1. Create an `ArcGISMap` with a `Basemap` and operational layers.
 2. Create an `OAuthConfiguration` with your portal and app credential.
-3. Add the configuration to the `AuthenticationMangager`
+3. Add the configuration to the `AuthenticationManager`.
 4. Create a `Portal` and load it.
-Use a custom `AuthenticationChallengeHandler` to authenticate with your username and password
+Use a `DefaultAuthenticationChallengeHandler` to authenticate with your username and password.
-5. Once authenticated, save the map by calling `map.saveMapAsAsync()`, passing in the title, tags, description, and portal folder
+5. Once authenticated, save the map by calling `map.saveMapAsAsync()`, passing in the title, tags, description, and portal folder.

 ## Relevant API

-* AuthenticationChallengeHandler
-* ArcGISMap
-* ArcGISMapImageLayer
-* Basemap
+* AuthenticationManager
-* MapView
+* DefaultAuthenticationChallengeHandler
 * OAuthConfiguration
 * Portal
 * PortalFolder
 * PortalItem
 * PortalUserContent

-## Additional information
+## Tags

-The JavaFX `WebEngine` used in the `OAuthChallengeHandler` in this sample may not support rendering of some modern web elements returned by the `AuthorizationURL`.
-For this reason, we append `&display=classic` to the authorization URL, to ensure it renders properly.
+web map, portal